alexandergrib/ms4-store/readme_media/docs/deployment.md

 ### S3 Bucket

-1. Create a new bucket, give it a name, and choose the region closest to you.
+1. Create a new bucket, give it a name and choose the region closest to you.
-2. Go to '**Properties**', turn on static website hosting, and fill in `index.html` and `error.html` where it suggests.
+2. Go to '**Properties**', turn on static website hosting and fill in `index.html` and `error.html` where it suggests.
 3. Go to '**Permissions**', and add the code block underneath this section into your CORS config to link Heroku and your S3 bucket.
 4. Still in '**Permissions**', go to '**Bucket Policy**', '**Edit**', '**Policy Generator**'.
 5. In '**Select Type of Policy**' choose '**S3 Bucket Policy**'.
 6. In '**Add Statements**', select '**Effect**' of `Allow`, enter `*` into '**Principal**', in '**Actions**' choose `GetObject`, enter your ARN from your main S3 Bucket page, and click '**Add Statement**'.
-7. Then click '**Generate**', and copy and paste your generated policy into the Bucket Policy area.
+7. Then click '**Generate**' and copy and paste your generated policy into the Bucket Policy area.
 8. Add `/*` at the end of the '**Resource**' line, and save.
 9. Still in '**Permissions**', go to the '**Access Control List**', and select `List` next to '**Everyone**'.